“Michael "Rhino" Whitfield”

 Without doubt one of our best performances in this

-The cider-makers from Taunton, flying high at second in the league, came to Barn Elms full of confidence last Saturday, but left with a very sour taste in their mouth.
+The cider-makers from Taunton, flying high at second in the league, came to Barn Elms full of confidence on 3rd November, but left with a very sour taste in their mouth.
 The Titans suffered a 51-38 defeat at the hands of an effervescent Barnes 1st XV, who produced our best performance of the ten games so far this season, recording their fourth win on the bounce.

 Barnes 1st XV 51 Taunton Titans 38 - an extraordinary game of rugby